 Every year, approximately 6.5 million pets enter animal shelters nationwide, and 1.5 million become euthanized.
+And with the current shelter crisis, numbers are on the rise.
 But you can help!

 Not only are pets scientifically proven to reduce stress levels and improve blood pressure, but no one can offer the unconditional love and companionship a pet can.

 adopting means you Save a Life!

 Too often, shelters euthanize animals due to room constraints, but if more people adopted pets instead of buying them, the number of pets euthanized would lower dramatically.